DS202-at-ISU/lab-1-team-5-lab-1/README.md

   README.md file by adding a new line, saved the changes, and committed them using RStudio’s Git.

-- Eitan’s note: I made local changes to this file and then I did git add . to stage those changes to be committed.
-Then I did git commit -a to commit all staged changes.
+- Eitan’s note: I made local changes to this file and then I did `git add .` to stage those changes to be committed.
+Then I did `git commit -a` to commit all staged changes.

-- Sofi's note: Made changes to the file and then committed
+- Sofi’s note: Made changes to the file and then committed.

-<span style="font-size: 24px;">**Step 12.5**</span>
+**Step 12.5**

-- Devon’s note: I had issues since I was signed in to my personal git account.
-I fixed this by signing in to my school one on git Desktop.
+- Devon’s note: I had issues since I was signed in to my personal Git account.
+I fixed this by signing in to my school one on Git Desktop.

-- Lucas’s note:Pushing the changes to GitHub worked without any issues.
+- Lucas’s note: Pushing the changes to GitHub worked without any issues.
   After committing, I simply clicked the green “Push” button in RStudio’s Git pane, and the updates were successfully sent to the remote repository.

-- Eitan’s note: I did git push to push those changes to the remote server.
+- Eitan’s note: I did `git push` to push those changes to the remote server.
 No credential challenge was experienced.

-- Sofi's note: No issues pushing
+- Sofi’s note: No issues pushing.

-<span style="font-size: 24px;">**Step 12.6**</span>
+**Step 12.6**

 - Devon’s note: No notable errors.